klaasnicolaas/klaasnicolaas/README.md

 ### Just say hello! 🤙🏻

-I'm a student 👨‍🎓 at the university of applied science in Leiden (The Netherlands) and I study computer science specialized in the field of interaction technology.
+I'm a student 👨‍🎓 at the university of applied science in Leiden (The Netherlands) and I study computer science specialized in the field of interaction technology (UX/UI).
 Is there already going to ring a 🔔?
-I always say: we build bridges so that a user can use computer systems, websites or apps in the most pleasant way possible.
+I always say: _"We build bridges so that a user can use systems, websites or apps in the most pleasant way possible"_.

 But be welcome!
 Take a look around and if you have any questions, feel free to ask them via email or socials!